intel/ittapi/rust/ittapi/README.md

 [C `ittapi` library]: https://github.com/intel/ittapi

 > IMPORTANT NOTE: this crate is currently only tested on Linux, macOS, and Windows platforms but
 > support for other platforms is intended; contributions are welcome!
-FreeBSD is supported but
+FreeBSD and OpenBSD are
-> untested.
+> supported but untested.

 If you are interested in using VTune to profile Rust applications, you may find the following guide
 helpful: [Wasmtime Docs: Using VTune on